 Innovative Eyewear, Inc. Announces Multi-Year, Global Licensing Agreement of the Nautica® brand for Smart Eyewear

-/EIN News/ -- Miami, Fla., Oct.
-03, 2022 (GLOBE NEWSWIRE) -- Innovative Eyewear, Inc. (“Innovative Eyewear” or the “Company”) (NASDAQ: LUCY; LUCYW), a developer and retailer of cutting-edge smart eyewear and operator of the Lucyd® brand, is pleased to announce that it has licensed the global lifestyle brand Nautica® for smart eyewear.
+Miami, Fla., Oct.
+03, 2022 (GLOBE NEWSWIRE) -- Innovative Eyewear, Inc. ("Innovative Eyewear" or the "Company") LUCY LUCYW))), a developer and retailer of cutting-edge smart eyewear and operator of the Lucyd® brand, is pleased to announce that it has licensed the global lifestyle brand Nautica® for smart eyewear.

 "The Nautica smart eyewear line will stay true to the brand essence of bringing the inspiration of the sea into smart eyewear that is modern and innovative," says Harrison Gross, CEO of Innovative Eyewear, Inc. "Our Nautica® smart eyewear collection, powered by Lucyd®, will align perfectly with today's lifestyle, as we believe consumers are looking for designer eyewear that allows them to reman connected to their digital lives."